 - Floating with Spirits (VR) – 7 / 10

 - Citizen Sleuth – 7.5 / 10 – About a young woman who starts a true crime podcast, but discovers that there might not be a crime at all.
-I really liked how at the end of the documentary the director starts doing the things the main character should be doing: investigative journalism.
+I really liked how at the end of the documentary the director starts doing the things the main character should have practised: investigative journalism.

 - Tehran Has No More Pomegranates!
 (2006) – 6 / 10 – I like the kind of tongue-in-cheek whimsical tone of the director / narrator in this loose portrait of the city of Tehran.
 But it all feels bit jumbled and dull as well.